Skip to content

 nano .env

-Update the following variables in .env:
+3. Update the application and database variables in .env:

 Terminal window